Image 2023 08 08 T03 44 42

 Search by blog tags

 Appointing the right (or wrong) CEO can have a huge impact, so how do you identify the right person?
-Jenny Hills of Harris Hill Executive Search has helped many charities with this decision and shares some expert advice on the questions to ask.
+Jenny Hills of Harris Hill's Chief Executive & Director recruitment practice has helped many charities with this decision and shares some expert advice on the questions to ask.

 The challenges of choosing a CEO